Latin Carga

 Latin Carga (legally Latinoamericana Aerea de Carga) was a Venezuelan cargo airline that operated from 1963 to 1980.
 It operated different types of aircraft, from turboprops to jetliners.

 History

 The airline began flying in 1963 as Tigres Voladores (Flying Tigers).
 In 1972, the airline changed its name to Latin Carga.
+On November 3, 1980, Latin Carga lost its only Convair CV 880 in a crash.
+That same year it ceased to exist.